 Out of the box, BigCommerce also offers better product filtering features.
 This makes it easier for shoppers to find what they need and makes them more likely to complete a purchase.
 Additionally, BigCommerce has a more streamlined checkout process, which lets shoppers complete their entire order all on one page.

 Best for marketing features

 Both BigCommerce and Shopify also offer a blogging engine.
-With proper content creation and blog management, this can be an extremely valuable asset for marketing and SEO.
+Proper content creation and blog management can be extremely valuable assets for marketing and SEO.
 Additionally, all Shopify plans have abandoned cart recovery features while only the higher-tier BigCommerce plans offer this functionality.